 We have an investment sourcing relationship with Marriott, a leading worldwide hotel brand, franchise and management company.
 Marriott has agreed to provide us, subject to certain limitations, with a "first look" at hotel property acquisition and investment opportunities known to Marriott.
 This investment sourcing relationship with Marriott has already facilitated the acquisition of seven of our fourteen hotel properties.
 We believe that our ability to implement our business strategies is greatly enhanced by the continuing source of additional acquisition opportunities generated by this relationship, as many of the properties Marriott brings to our attention are offered to us through "off-market" transactions, meaning that they are not made generally available to other hospitality companies.
-However, neither we nor Marriott have entered into a binding agreement or commitment setting forth the terms of this investment sourcing relationship.
-As a result, our investment sourcing relationship may be modified or terminated at any time by either party.
+However, neither we nor Marriott have entered into a binding agreement or commitment setting forth the terms of this investment sourcing relationship may be modified or terminated at any time by either party.

 We intend to use Marriott as our preferred, but not exclusive, hotel management company for our hotel properties and expect to benefit from Marriott's strong brands and its excellent hotel management services.
 Marriott-branded hotels have an extensive record of generating premiums in RevPAR over competitive brands.
-Each of our hotel properties operates under a recognized Marriott brand, including Marriott, Renaissance Hotels and Resorts, SpringHill Suites and Courtyard by Marriott.
+Each of our hotel properties operates under a recognized Marriott brand, including Marriott®, Renaissance Hotels and Resorts®, SpringHill Suites® and Courtyard by Marriott®.
 In connection with our July 2004 private placement, Marriott purchased 3.0 million shares of our common stock.
 In addition, concurrently with the completion of our initial public offering, we sold directly to Marriott 1,428,571 shares of our common stock at the initial public offering price.
-As of the date of this prospectus, Marriott owns 8.7% of our outstanding common stock (including unvested restricted stock).
+As of September 21, 2005, Marriott owned 8.7% of our outstanding common stock (including unvested restricted stock).